GAIA-X4PLC-AAD/hd-map-asset-example/README.md

 ### Legend

-- 📁 `folderName`: A folder in the repo.
+- 📁 `folder-name`: A folder in the repo.
 - 📄 `assetName`: A file in the repo.
 - <i style="color:gray;">(optional)</i> : This file or folder is optional and can be added or omitted as needed.